 The Task Group was upgraded to Subcommission (IUGS Heritage Stones Subcommission) in 2016, at the IUGS EC meeting in Cape Town, during the 35th International Geological Congress.

-Since 2017, and after the request of the IUGS Bureau, the designation GHSR has become recognized as Global Heritage Stone (GHS).
-Explanation of the process can be found at http://media.globalheritagestone.com/2015/08/Global_Stone_Circular11.pdf
+In 2017, the IUGS Bureau requested to change GHSR into Global Heritage Stone (GHS).
+Explanation of the petition can be found at:

 However, due to the long and established use of the GHSR concept, the HSS board decided to keep this designation, with final approval of IUGS EC.